nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>
 **nustracker** is a desktop application for NUS event directors and student leaders of student organizations in NUS School of Computing to manage students and events.

-As an event director and student leader, you will be able to add students and events into **nustracker** and use it to keep track event attendance, blacklist students, etc. These are just _some_ of the features and there will be more to come in the future. **nustracker** is customized to your needs—simple, intuitive, and easy to pick up.
+As an event director and student leader, you will be able to add students and events into **nustracker** and use it to keep track of event attendance, blacklist students, etc. These are just _some_ of the features and there will be more to come in the future. **nustracker** is customized to your needs—simple, intuitive, and easy to pick up.

 All these things can be done through a simple and intuitive Command Line Interface (CLI), whilst being complimented by a detailed and elegant interface.

 This document will guide you through on how to start using **nustracker**.

-You might see text formatted within colored boxes, so here's a quick run-through what they mean:
+You might see text formatted within colored boxes, so here's a quick run-through on what they mean:

 <div markdown="span" class="alert alert-info"> :label: **Note:** These boxes will provide you with extra information that is good to know.
 </div>